Distance and Independent Studies Center

 - It has been developed by international top experts in the software engineering domain, who are high-ranking researchers and are recognized in the industry because of their extensive practical experiences.

 Today, traditionally hardware-dominated product domains are increasingly turning into software-dominated ones.
 Many of the companies and organizations in these transitional domains still employ mostly traditional engineers without a profound education and training in software and software engineering.

 Software engineering focuses on:

-- the specification of system structure and behavior,
+- the specification of system structure and behaviour,

 The increasing complexity of software, the rising demand for secure and high quality software in embedded systems, and the constant change and development of new software engineering methods, techniques, and tools make it necessary that engineers in the embedded systems domain (e.g. automotive, medical and military) receive additional education in software engineering.

-The program was being planned by the Distance and Independent Studies Center (DISC) of the University of Kaiserslautern and Fraunhofer IESE.
+The program was being planned by the DISC of the RPTU Kaiserslautern-Landau (TUK) and Fraunhofer IESE.
 The program is organized and run by the DISC.
 This section provides more detailed information on both institutions.

 Fraunhofer Institute for Experimental Software Engineering (IESE)

 - >> Information and Communication Systems